Allan Hodgkiss (Hodgkins) ~ 1917-86

-Allan is also listed on recordings as pseudonym Allan Hodgkiss, but his real name was ALLAN HODGKINS.
-He was born in East Ham on 20th April 1917 and lived for most of his adult life in East Ham, London.
-He grew up in a musical family and the mandolin was a popular instrument with the family.
-In addition to playing professionally Allan also taught the guitar, and among his pupils was Bert Weedon, who he taught Jazz guitar.
+Allan is also listed on recordings as pseudonym Allan Hodgkiss, but his real name was Allan Hodgkins.
+He was born in East Ham, London on 20th April 1917 and lived for most of his adult life in East Ham.
+He grew up in a musical family and the Mandolin was a popular instrument with the Family.
+In addition to playing professionally Allan also taught the Guitar, and among his Pupils was Bert Weedon, who he taught Jazz Guitar.

-The Abbey Road Studio Recorded English/Caribbean/French Quartet of Django, Allan Hodgkiss (Hodgkins) Archtop, West Indian Bassist Coleridge Goode, & Jack Llewellyn on Selmer Grande Bouche concealed by Stephane.
+The Abbey Road Studio Recorded English/Caribbean/French Quartet of Django, Allan Hodgkiss (Hodgkins) Archtop, West Indian Bassist Coleridge Goode, & Jack Llewellyn on Selmer Grande Bouche is concealed by Stephane Grappelli.

-Allan held his sometime fellow Rhythm accompanist Jack Llewellyn in a very high regard.
+Allan held his sometime fellow Rhythm accompanist Jack Llewellyn in very high regard.
 The personal highlight of his career was playing and recording with Django Reinhardt.
-When Django Reinhardt came to England after WW2 to record with Stepane Grappelli, the remaining members of his quintet could not obtain authorisation to cross the channel (Passports).
-So he had no choice but to use the guitarists and bassist who had usually accompanied Stephane Grappelli who remained in England throughout the War.
-These included Allan Hodgkiss, the Jamaican bassist Coleridge Goode and Jack Llewellyn.
-On 31st January 1946 they recorded 4 tracks at Abbey Road studios,
+When Django Reinhardt came to England after WW2 to Record with Stephane Grappelli, the remaining members of his Quintet could not obtain Authorisation to cross the Channel (Passports).
+So he had no choice but to use the Guitarists & Bassist who had usually accompanied Stephane Grappelli who remained in England throughout the War.
+These included Allan Hodgkiss, the Jamaican Bassist Coleridge Goode & Jack Llewellyn.
+On 31st January 1946 they recorded 4 Tracks at Abbey Road Studios,

-Django Reinhardt and the Quintet of the Hot Club of ‘France’ with Stéphane Grappelli
+Django Reinhardt & the Quintet of the Hot Club of ‘France’ with Stéphane Grappelli

 Stéphane Grappelli (v); Django Reinhardt (g solo); Jack Llewellyn, Allan Hodgkiss (g); Coleridge Goode (b)